What is PathBank?

 SMP-MAP can be used for multiple entity highlighting and mapping.
 In particular, SMP-MAP allows users to enter lists of chemical names, gene names, protein complex names, UniProt IDs, GenBank IDs, Agilent IDs, or Affymetrix IDs and to have a table generated of pathways containing those components.
 The resulting table displays a thumbnail image of the matching pathways along with the list of matching components (metabolites, drugs, protein complexes, etc.).
 The table is ordered by the number of matches, with the pathway having the most matches being at the top.
 Clicking on the thumbnail image or the PathBank pathway button brings up a full-screen image for the corresponding pathway with all the matching components (metabolites, drugs, protein complexes, etc.) highlighted in red.
 SMP-MAP is particularly useful for analyzing metabolomics, proteomics, or transcriptomics data.

-SMPDB's Search menu offers users a choice of searching the database by chemical structure (ChemQuery), text (TextQuery) or sequence (SeqSearch).
-The ChemQuery option allows users to draw (using MarvinSketch applet) or write (using a SMILES string) a chemical compound and to search SMPDB for drugs and metabolites similar or identical to the query compound.
-The TextQuery button supports a more sophisticated text search (partial word matches, case sensitive, misspellings, etc.) of the text portion of SMPDB.
-The SeqSearch button allows users to conduct BLASTP (protein) sequence searches of the protein sequences contained in SMPDB.
+PathBank's Search menu offers users a choice of searching the database by chemical structure (ChemQuery), text (TextQuery), or sequence (Sequence Search).
+The ChemQuery Structure Search option allows users to draw (using MarvinSketch applet) or write (using a SMILES string) a chemical compound and to search PathBank for drugs and metabolites similar or identical to the query compound.
+The TextQuery button supports a more sophisticated text search (partial word matches, case sensitive, misspellings, etc.) of the text portion of PathBank.
+The Sequence Search button allows users to conduct BLASTP (protein complex) sequence searches of the protein complex sequences contained in PathBank.
 Both single and multiple sequence (i.e. whole proteome) BLAST queries are supported.